 About Me

-I’m a writer, editor, and arts communications worker, currently based in Dublin.
+I’m a writer, editor, and arts worker, based in Dublin.
 In 2016, I co-founded the Tangerine, a Belfast-based magazine of new writing.
+I am currently a Contributing Editor at the literary journal Tolka.

-Formerly Press Officer at Pushkin Press and Senior Publicity Executive at Faber & Faber, I am currently Marketing & Communications Co-Ordinator at the Irish Writers Centre.
-I have freelanced on a number of publications and campaigns for other publishers, across publicity, marketing, copywriting, and proofreading.
+Formerly Press Officer at Pushkin Press and Senior Publicity Executive at Faber & Faber, I am now Communications Manager at the Irish Writers Centre.
+I have freelanced for numerous other publishers across publicity, marketing, copywriting, and proofreading.

-In 2022, I was a Ciaran Carson Writing and the City Fellow at the Seamus Heaney Centre, Queen’s University Belfast, where I completed a PhD in Literature (2020) and MA in Poetry (2015).
-In 2022, I was O’Donnell Fellow in Irish Studies at the University of Melbourne.
+In 2022, I was a Postdoctoral Research Fellow at Trinity College Dublin, and a Ciaran Carson Writing and the City Fellow at the Seamus Heaney Centre, Queen’s University Belfast, where I completed a PhD in Literature (2020) and MA in Poetry (2015).
+In 2021, I was O’Donnell Fellow in Irish Studies at the University of Melbourne.

 Homepage image courtesy of Queen’s University Belfast.